jbuehl/homealone/docs/README.scheduler.md

 #### SchedTime
 A SchedTime defines a set of dates and times to run a Job.
 Year, month, day, hour, minute, and weekday may be specified as a list of zero or more values.
 If a list contains zero values it is interpreted to mean the Job should be run every day, hour, minute, etc.

-All values, except for event, are stored as lists of integers.
+All values, except for event, are stored internally in the SchedTime object as lists of integers.
 Month values are 1-12, beginning in January.
 Weekdays are 0-6, beginning on Monday.
 Events such as "sunrise" or "sunset" may also be specified.
 The exact time will be computed for the location and current day.
 If an event and a time (hours, minutes) are both specified, the time is considered to be a delta from the event and may contain negative values.
 ```
 schedTime = SchedTime(schedString) - Instantiate a SchedTime.
 ```